 For children to gain the most from this and have the best chances of achieving their potential it must also be enjoyable and shared by both home and school.

-The children have many opportunities to practise their skills in daily English lessons.
+The children have many opportunities to practice their skills in daily English lessons.
 Children use their English skills to access learning across the whole curriculum.

 Phonics and early reading